Installing and Configuring PASW

 - In the Domain field, enter the domain that the org has access to for running smoke tests.

-(Optional) To enable advanced features in PASW, click Advanced Features and perform the following steps:
+(Optional) To enable advanced features in PASW, select Advanced Features and do the following:

 follow the steps below: